 When a licence application is to be rejected by the ECB, or when conditions or obligations are to be imposed, the applicant is given the opportunity to comment.

-This is called the "right to be heard" and is a principle enshrined in the Charter of Fundamental Rights of the European Union.20
+This opportunity is called the "right to be heard", and is a principle enshrined in the Charter of Fundamental Rights of the European Union.

-The right to be heard is granted to all applicants whose authorisation is to be rejected by the ECB or whose authorisation is to carry conditions or obligations.
+The right to be heard is granted to all applicants whose authorisation is to be rejected by the ECB, or whose authorisation is to carry conditions or obligations.

-For licence applications, the time limit for submitting comments is three working days.
+The hearing period for licence applications is three working days.